shiznix/unity-gentoo/README_utopic_known_issues.txt

   * workaround:
     -> XSESSION=unity startx -- vt$(tty | sed 's:.*[a-z]::g')

-- Launchpad bug #1295851
-  * Xmir session keyboard input degrades over time from being slow to one character behind
-  * workaround:
-    -> None at this time, don't use Xmir

 - Some applications duplicate menu entries in the menu bar due to displaying the application menu and appmenu at the same time
   * Known affected applications so far are gnome-terminal and eog
   * Ubuntu currently workaround this by patching these applications to disable the application menu